 Every day of each week, a minimum of one physician and three nurses — plus respiratory therapists for the asthma week — are needed to staff the “Getaway,” aka the infirmary.
 “But we aren’t stuck in there,” Hamilton says.
 “We go with the kids for their activities, participate in the talent show, immerse ourselves in the fun.”

 She has fond memories of taking a young boy with sickle cell on his first canoe ride across the lake and watching a teen with hemophilia disease zip lining.
 “These are things they’ve never done before, but with extra precautions, we made it happen,” she says.
 “It’s wonderful to experience it with them.”

 Instead of being the “different” kid, at Dragonfly Forest, the kids are just like everyone else.
 “Everyone understands what they go through,” Hamilton says.
 “For once, they’re in the majority.”

-Caylin Bolden, now 13 and a six-time camper, looks forward to camp every summer so she can reconnect with other kids with sickle cell disease she's become friends with over the years.
+Caylin Bolden, now a teenager and a camper for many years, looks forward to camp every summer so she can reconnect with other kids with sickle cell disease she's become friends with over the years.